-Thank you for your interest in the Sixth Form at The Regis School.
-It gives me great pleasure to welcome you to this vibrant part of our learning community, and to share with you the range of courses and opportunities available to our students.
+Thank you for your interest in the hugely successful Regis School Sixth Form.
+It gives me great pleasure to welcome you to this vibrant part of our learning community and to share with you the range of courses and opportunities available.

-As Principal, I am keen that our 6th Form provision meets the needs of as many students as possible for level 3 studies, whether they have aspirations to go to university (as have 70% of students last year), into apprenticeships or the world of work.
-I know that our Head of Sixth Form, Mrs Connie James, shares my ambition for, and commitment to, further success whether in examination results, social activities, personal development, or leadership opportunities.
+As Principal, I am keen that our Post-16 provision meets the needs of as many students as possible wishing to study Level 3 courses; whether they have aspirations to go to university (as 70% of our Y13 students did last year), gain a higher apprenticeship or gain worthwhile employment.

 Life in the Sixth Form is both different and special.
-Students enjoy the benefits of dedicated facilities in our 6th Form College, small class sizes that average 15 and often much smaller than this, high quality advice and guidance in dedicated tutor groups, and a range of opportunities in the sports and arts.
-The size of the Sixth Form ensures a sense of community, appropriate individual support, and a range of pathways through to higher education or employment.
+Students enjoy the benefits of 'Sixth Form only' study spaces and a separate canteen, small class sizes that average 12 students (often smaller), high quality advice and guidance from experienced tutors, the Head of Sixth Form, the Assistant Head of Sixth Form and our dedicated Sixth Form Learning Mentor.
+The size of our Sixth Form ensures a warm sense of community whilst being able to offer appropriate individual support.
+You will most definitely be a name, not a number!